Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 tags: [backend, database, cassandra, lua, threading, coroutines, async]
 ---

-## ...But Some are More Equal Than Others
+## ...More Equal Than Others
-Database queries are not created equal.
-Some are short and simple, some are long, arduous and complicated.
-Some take a tiny amount of time, some make our DBA team cry at night.
-Some are just unlucky and need to wait for some DNS shenanigans or a lazy network card or some [mumbo-jumbo about tombstones in SSTables](https://medium.com/walmartglobaltech/tombstones-in-apache-cassandra-d0a068a72dcc).
+Database queries are not created equal - some are short and simple, some are long, arduous and complicated.
+Some take an insignificant amount of time and some make our DBA team cry at night.
+Some are just unlucky and need to wait for some DNS shenanigans, a lazy network card or some mumbo jumbo about [tombstones in SSTables](https://medium.com/walmartglobaltech/tombstones-in-apache-cassandra-d0a068a72dcc).
 All of them take _some_ amount of time.
-While the query is executing, a uWSGI worker is waiting.
-A waiting worker is waiting customer, one that would prefer a speedy API.
-If a request takes over a few hundred milliseconds, a customer might decide to start scouting for a faster solution and every millisecond counts.
+While the query is executing, an application worker is waiting.
+A waiting worker is waiting customer.
+A waiting customer might prefer a quicker API.
+If a request takes over a few hundred milliseconds, a customer might decide to start scouting for a faster solution.
+Few milliseconds can cost millions in lost contracts.

-A waiting worker is also a waste, and query wait times add up _really, really_ fast.
-We need to optimize this wait time, and we need it yesterday.
+A waiting worker is also a waste, computers are generally quite fast - waiting for a millisecond equals around 3 million wasted instruction cycles on a modern CPU.
+These query wait times add up _really, really_ fast.
+We needed to optimize this wait time, and we needed it yesterday.

 ## Frankly, my darling, I don't give a _query_
 One way we made [Cassandra Communicator](https://moo64c.github.io/articles/2021/08/15/Cassandra-A-Scale-y-Story/) optimize queries is to perform all **write** queries _without replying to the worker_.
-A uWSGI worker now sends the `insert` or `update` query to the database, and go on its merry way.
-They could not care less if the write actually succeeded - and for good reason: would they do much more than **write** something to the log if the write failed?
+Application workers send the `insert` or `update` query to the database, and go on their merry way.
+They could not care less if the write query actually succeeded - and for good reason: would they do much more than **write** something to the log if the query failed?
 Communicator can handle that.
 Most **Write** queries no longer bother our workers.
-Caring causes waiting on a write before doing something else, and requires adding a flag to the query when sent to Communicator.
+Caring causes waiting on a query before doing something else, and requires adding a flag to the query when sent to Communicator.

 But you always wait for **read** queries.